 Signs of Nursing Home Abuse

-Often times, preventing abuse can be as simple as recognizing the signs.
-Here are some of the most common signs that an elder is being abused in a nursing home or other long-term care facility.
-An elder may be experiencing abuse if they:
+Preventing abuse can be as simple as recognizing the signs.
+Here are some of the most common signs that an elder is abused in a nursing home or other long-term care facility.

 - Have unexplained bruises, burns, cuts, or scars